AG7GN/kenwood/README.md

 ### PTT control

-When an RPC call to control PTT comes from a client application, the application will handle PTT as directed by the `-r <ptt>` option.
-By default, the script will ignore RPC call requests to control PTT `(-r none)`, meaning you controll PTT by some other means.
+When an RPC (remote Procedure Call) to control PTT is received from a client, the application will handle PTT as directed by the `-r <ptt>` option.
+By default, the script will ignore RPC requests to control PTT `(-r none)`, meaning you are controlling PTT by some other means.

 On Linux hosts, particularly Raspberry Pis, you can select a BCM GPIO pin number `(-r <pin>)` as described in the help output above.
 This feature is handy if you have wired a GPIO pin to an external circuit that controls PTT on the radio's Mini-DIN6 DATA connector.
 When an RPC call to control PTT comes from a client application, the script will then set the configured GPIO pin to high to activate the PTT circuit and low to deactivate the PTT curcuit.

 If you're using the [DigiRig](https://digirig.net) and associated special serial cable between the DigiRig and radio, use the `-r digirig` setting.
 This will allow simultanenous CAT control of the radio via the DigiRig's SERIAL port and PTT control of the radio via the DigiRig's AUDIO port connected to the radio's DATA port.

+If `-r cm108[:1-8]` is used, when the application receives an RPC to activate PTT it will activate a GPIO pin on a CM108/CM119 sound card such as found in the DRA series of products.
+The GPIO pin used can be specified (`-r com108:4`, for example, will use GPIO 4).
+If not specified, GPIO 3 will be used as it is the most common pin for PTT control in these sound devices.
+If multiple CM108/CM119 devices are connected to the computer, the first one the application finds will be used.

-If you use the `-r cat` argument, the script will send the Kenwood **TX** and **RX** commands to the radio when RPC calls to control PTT are received from a client application. **IMPORTANT:** TX will activate on whatever side of the radio currently has PTT.
-Also, the mic audio will be transmitted, not audio from the radio's DATA port!
+If you use the `-r cat` argument, the script will send the Kenwood **TX** and **RX** commands to the radio when RPC calls to control PTT are received from a client application.
+**IMPORTANT:** TX will activate on whatever side of the radio currently has PTT and mic audio will be transmitted, not audio from the radio's DATA port!

 ### Linux and Mac: 710.py and 710.sh